madz0/ognl2/README.md

     assertEquals("stringSet1", itStr.next());
     assertEquals("obj0_name", root.getMyTest2().getObjects().get(0).getName());
     ```
 With the help of introducing a new data structure called `MapNode` which represents hirarchy,
 and a new interface called `ObjectConstructor` navigation of every node in the hirarchy will
 call the `processObjectForGet` method of it which enables us to do great stuff because we
 can intercept and change the way the graph is going to be navigated.

-    For example can fetch an item from database and assign it to the object property.
+For example one can fetch an item from the database and assign it to the object property.

-    `MapNode` let us to query the lower levels of the hirarchy.
+`MapNode` let us to query the lower levels of the hierarchy.

 For example you can query if the object has any id property and get its value.

 - It can expand `List` and `Arrays`
 - It supports parametrized type instantiation